 Mainframe in Military

 The military started to use mainframes from the very beginning for combat purposes.
-Navy, Airforce and any other armed forces use mainframes use mainframes for reliable live communication between ships, planes and any other places.
+Navy, Airforce, and any other armed forces use mainframes for reliable live communication between ships, planes, and any other places.
 Also used for combat strategies to find the best location for attacking or to take shelter in a war.
 Also used by border guards to keep the country’s border safe.
-Even in the police use mainframes for facial recognition of the criminal and also to identify criminal from DNA samples and fingerprints.
+Even in the police use mainframes for facial recognition of the criminal and also to identify criminals from DNA samples and fingerprints.
 Mainframes are also used for intelligence and spying effort.

 Mainframe for Academic Purposes